barcelonadigital/easit4all/README.md

 -----------

-The EASIT4ALL provides a website that enables an easy and accessible way to use social networks, auto-configuration of visual features and a simple and intuitive graphical interface
+The EASIT4ALL provides a website that enables an easy and accessible way to use social networks, auto-configuration of visual features and a simple and intuitive graphical interface.
+The official website is available at http://www.easit4all.com

-The web application is a MAVEN project developed using Spring MVC, Security and Social frameworks
+This web application uses MAVEN and is developed in Java using Spring Framework (MVC, Security and Social)

 License